bas080/dotlocaldotbashrc/README.md

-# dotbashrc
+# dotlocaldotbashrc

-Local `.bashrc` files that are sourced in a clean bash process.
+`.local.bashrc` files that are sourced in a clean bash process when entering the directory.

 *Replaces the [projector](https://github.com/bas080/projector) project.*